 If you conduct training for companies in premises that are not well-cleaned, that business can completely collapse.
 But if you step into a “classroom” at some universities in the world, it can be a matter of course, both for the students and the teachers, that there may be empty beer bottles left from the day before.

-But, for an educator, or a learner for that matter, who has only tried more or less the same educational culture, it can almost be a shock to try a different educational culture.
+But…for an educator, or a learner for that matter, who has only tried more or less the same educational culture, it can almost be a shock to try a different educational culture.
 A bit like ending up “on the moon” actually.

 A digital world of education is not so much about new tools.
-Over the years, you have already learned to use laptops, Power Point, even Zoom, Google Classroom and Teams.
-You have experienced this type of “fine tuning” before.
+Over the years, we have already learned to use laptops, Power Point, even Zoom, Google Classroom and Teams.
+We have experienced this type of “fine tuning” before.
 But the digital education world is much more different than that.
 Not to mention what it will become.
 The longer the digital development itself takes, the more the world of education will change.

 How did Neil Armstrong, the lunar lander astronaut who said “a small step for a man, a big step for humanity” do?
 He prepared, well.
 And yet he did not know for sure how it would go once he had landed.
 For no one had done it before him and could tell how it was.